 Balance transfer example

-Both the Amex EveryDay and Blue Cash Everyday cards offer an introductory 0% APR for 15 months (variable 15.24% to 26.24% thereafter), but the Amex EveryDay charges no fee on balance transfers requested within 60 days of account opening.
+Both the Amex EveryDay and Blue Cash Everyday cards offer an introductory APR, but the Amex EveryDay charges no fee on balance transfers requested within 60 days of account opening.

-If you decide to go with the Blue Cash Everyday card, though, you’ll owe an additional balance transfer fee of 3% of the amount transferred — in this case, $45.
+If you decide to go with the Blue Cash Everyday card, though, you’ll owe an additional balance transfer fee of 3% of the amount transferred.

 Both the Amex EveryDay and Blue Cash Everyday cards can help you earn at U.S. supermarkets.
 But if earning rewards at U.S. gas stations and select U.S. department stores is important to you as well, the Blue Cash Everyday card should be your pick.